Ivan-btj/Skema-API/README.md

 }
 ```

 ## 1. Authentication

 ### POST /v1/auth/register
 ----
   Creates a new User and returns the new object.
+Only admin that can register user
 * **URL Params**
   None
 * **Headers**